Pauleen2020/AI-CW-Part-1/README.md

 all of these below will change and manipulte the weights/genes,NOT the gaits

 -- explain selet parents here
+we will take the top 16 and generate 4 completely random spiders to make up 20 spiders

 --explain breed function here

---explain muttae function here
+we then will breed these 20 to make 100 spiders, breeding will consist of the crossover function among the top 6 parents + two random parents of from the 20 parents.

+--explain muttae function here the mutate function will pick a random gene and change it within a threshold of 5%, a variable is set to dicate the chances that a mutaion happens

 problems faced/theorised, if the weights are 0 what wil happen.